ju-arroyom/mlops-zoomcamp-project-2025/README.md

 </p>

-Once you scored predictions and inspected the different links please remember to run:
+Once you scored the predictions and inspected the different links please remember to run:

 ```
 make down_build
 ```

-This will stop and remove all the containers that were created as well as networks.
+This will stop and remove all the containers that were created as well as networks and volumes.

 ## Currently Supported